-- All excess water and loose material should be removed from the cut faces of the reinstatement; - All bound vertical edges must be clean and free from slurry and dust etc. with the stone in the existing layers clearly visible. - 3) The following case study data sheets illustrate the results of edge sealant application under different edge conditions: - Example 1 dry and clean; - Example 2 wet; - Example 3 dirty and damp.
+- All excess water and loose material should be removed from the cut faces of the reinstatement; and - All bound vertical edges must be clean and free from slurry and dust etc. with the stone in the existing layers clearly visible.